 Sound Bender for iPads

-What's more impressive then having a successful Kickstarter campaign to impress the Shark Tank Investors?
-How about complete two within 6 month's and raise at least double your goal in each campaign.
-That's exactly what Moshe Weiss, a rabbi from St Paul, MN.and the inventor of the SoundBender for iPadsdid.
+What's more impressive than having a successful Kickstarter campaign to impress the Shark Tank Investors?
+How about complete two within 6 months and raise at least double your goal in each successful campaign.
+That's exactly what Moshe Weiss, a rabbi from St Paul, MN.and the Inventor of the SoundBender for iPads did.
 The Sound Bender is powerless iPad accessory that amplifies the sound by several times.
 You simply connect the power bender to any iPad device with built-in magnet's and it bends the sound from the back and directly amplifies to the front for a dramatic increase in sound.
 Now why didn't Steve Job's think of that?

 Keeping Up with Apple